random82/blog/_posts/2016-06-05-angular2-with-aspnetcore.md

 });
 ```

-Once the copy tasks are created, we can group them.
+After creating the copy tasks, we can group them so they will be more manageable.

 ```javascript
 gulp.task('copy-dep',